-Queer Humboldt is grateful to the Wiyot, Yurok, Hoopa, Karuk and neighboring Tribes for their leadership, stewardship and many cultural contributions, both historical and present.
+Queer Humboldt is grateful to the Wiyot, Yurok, Hoopa, Karuk and neighboring tribes for their leadership, stewardship and many cultural contributions, both historical and present day.
 We affirm Native sovereignty.
-We pledge 1% of our annual budget to the Wiyot Tribe through the honor tax program and we pledge to dismantle settler-colonialism through our work.
+We pledge 1% of our annual budget to the Wiyot Tribe through the honor tax program.

-We believe decolonizing heteronormative ideals of love, family and sexuality is necessary for the health and restoration of our world.
+At Queer Humboldt, we believe decolonizing heteronormative ideals of love/family/sexuality is necessary for the health and restoration of our world.